rajeshbyreddy95/weather-app/README.md

-# A website to check local weather.
+# An website to check local weather.